-- It must be medically necessary (please see the Definitions section in this booklet). - It must not be excluded from coverage under this plan. - The expense for it must be incurred while you're covered under this plan except as stated under the VisionHardware benefit below. - It must be furnished by a "vision care provider" (please see the Definitions section in this booklet) who's performing services within the scope of his or her license or certification.
+- It must be medically necessary (see Definitions in this booklet). - It must not be excluded from coverage under this plan. - The expense for it must be incurred while you're covered under this plan except as stated under the Vision Hardware benefit below. - It must be furnished by a "vision care provider" (see Definitions in this booklet) who's performing services within the scope of his or her license or certification.

 Benefits for some types of services and supplies may be limited or excluded under this plan.
-Please refer to the actual benefit provisions throughout this section and the Exclusions section for a complete description of covered services and supplies, limitations and exclusions.
+Refer to the actual benefit provisions throughout this section and Exclusions and Limitations for a complete description of covered services and supplies, limitations and exclusions.